How to deploy the GitLab Agent for Kubernetes with limited permissions

 In order to deploy the agent, we require the following:

-Note: The agentk configuration and deployment manifests can be located in different projects.
+Note: The agentk configuration file and deployment manifests can be located in different projects.
 It just depends how you want to organize the GitOps workflow.

 1. Create .gitlab/agent/agent-name/config.yaml directory in your project and replace agent-name with whatever you want to name your agent.